metalman3797/Cura-Dremel-Printer-Plugin/README.md

 ---
 # Uninstallation
-To uninstall the Dremel printer files, open the Extensions menu->Dremel3D20 Printer Plugin and select "Uninstall Dremel3D20 printer".
+To uninstall the Dremel printer files, open the Extensions menu->Dremel3D20 Printer Plugin->preferences and uncheck the box next to "Dremel 3D Printer File Installed?".

 To delete the plugin itself navigate to the directory listed below and delete the Dremel3D20 folder.
   - Windows:  $USER/AppData/Roaming/cura/$CURA_VERSION/plugins